wing5wong/artisan-whs-static/source/_courses/CHNE.md

 **Assessment:**

-Assessment of the five key skills of Listening, Presenting, Interacting, Reading and Writing.
+Assessment of the four key skills of Listening, speaking, Reading and Writing.